Garkon

-Garkon (Note: Alternative spellings: Garkone, Garkhon, Garkun, Garkhun, and Gar Gono.) is a panchayat village in the Aryan valley region located in the Kargil block of Kargil district, in a rural region of the Indian union territory of Ladakh.
-It is located east of Batalik in Aryan Valley (Dah Hanu valley) of Indus river system.
+Garkon (Alternative spellings: Garkone, Garkhon, Garkun, Garkhun, and Gar Gono.) is a village in the Sham district of the Indian union territory of Ladakh.
+It is located in the Skurbuchan tehsil east of Batalik in Aryan Valley (Dah Hanu valley) of Indus river system, and falls under the Garkon Gram Panchayat..

 Geography

 The village is located on the right bank of the Indus River below Dah.
 It is at an altitude of 2748 meters.
 It has six hamlets: Changra, Fantola, Haroo, Rama, Sirchangarh, and Thamtse.
 It also includes a hamlet named Gurgurdo, which lies five miles west of Garkone.

 The stream descending from the adjoining mountains (called Baroro stream or Garkon Nala) provides water to its fields for agriculture, and drains into the Indus.
 The stream is neighboured by the Gurgurdo stream in the west, which drains into the Indus at Batalik, and the Yaldor stream to the east, which joins the Indus at Dah.
 All three streams are accessible from the Ganokh valley to the north, by crossing mountain passes.

-The village is very close to the line of control (LOC) with Pakistan-administered Baltistan, which runs along the ridge separating the Ganokh valley with Gurgurdo, Ganokh and Yaldor valleys.
+The village is very close to the line of control (LOC) with Pakistan-administered Baltistan (in Gilgit-Baltistan), which runs along the ridge separating the Ganokh valley with Gurgurdo, Ganokh and Yaldor valleys.
 Garkon, Hordas, and Batalik on the Indian side and Marol on the Pakistani side are important villages along the Indus from east to west.
 Gurgurdo, Garkhon, and Yaldor were focal points in the Kargil War because of their strategic location.

 These villages grow apples, apricots, mulberries, and grapes.
 Apricot trees in particular are prevalent as in most of Ladakh, as the trees are long-lived and drought-resistant, and usually do not require irrigation, fertiliser or pesticides.

 History

 At Gurgurdo, the border between Ladakh and Baltistan was set up in the 17th century followed by the battle between the kingdom of Ali Sher Khan Anchan and Gyalpo Jamyang Namgyal.
 It has a sequence of seven strategically placed watchtowers, now in ruins, which previously guarded the frontier.

 After the Dogra general Zorawar Singh annexed Ladakh and Baltistan, Garkon was placed in the Kargil ilaqa (subdistrict), along with Darchik and Sanacha.
 Gurgurdo and other northern villages remained in the Kharmang ilaqa under the administration of its traditional raja.

-Shepherds from Garkon were the first to note and report the intrusion of armed Pakistani men in the 1990s.
+Shepherds from Garkon were the first to note and report the intrusion of armed Pakistani men in the 1990s, plus they were instrumental in alerting the Indian Army personnel of the Pakistani raids, which started the Kargil War in 1999.